Flutterwave/Python-v2/README.md

 ### ```.all()```

-This function allows you retrieve all created subaccounts.
+This function allows you to retrieve all created subaccounts.

 A sample call is: